 The previous actuarial investigation recommended the School contribute nil from 1 February 2019.
-However, salary sacrifice member contributions (if any) were required.
+However, salary sacrifice member contributions (if any) and contributions to provide other accumulation benefits were required.
+At the option of the School, it was recommended that contributions to provide 3% award benefits could be financed from the School Account.